 The next time you remodel or redecorate, embrace the open office concept.
 A large room where everyone’s desks face each other makes employees more aware of each other and can encourage them to foster friendships.
 If you do this, however, be sure that there is still a room or two where a team can have privacy while the members work on a project.

 If remodeling isn’t an option, repurpose a room or two in your office to create a collaboration space where employees can work with each other in a comfortable environment.
+Make sure you make it a warm and fun environment, perhaps by adding some bright peel and stick wallpaper to make the room seem more inviting.

 Adopt Collaboration Tools